 Contact our Immigration Solicitors in Edinburgh and Glasgow

-For free, initial advice on any British Citizenship matter, contact our expert British Citizenship Solicitors today.
+For advice on any British Citizenship matter, contact our expert British Citizenship Solicitors today.
 McGill & Co is ranked as a market leader in UK immigration, nationality and refugee law.
 With offices in Glasgow and Edinburgh, we cover, all areas of Scotland and throughout the UK.

 The service was excellent, prompt and at reasonable price.
 The people are caring.
 I don't feel like I was treated as just a customer - Alice Koon